High-Dimensional Inference in Bayesian Networks: Introduction

 \section{Introduction}

-Bayesian networks have shown to be a valuable tool for modelling the underlying dependencies between random variables \citep{pearl1995} and to discover causal relations \citep{spirtes2000,maathuis2009,kuipers2019}.
-By visualizing the probabilistic relationships in a compact graphical form, Bayesian networks are widely employed across various disciplines, such as psychology \citep{van2017,moffa2017}, medicine \citep{mclachlan2020} and biology \citep{friedman2000,friedman2004,kuipers2018}.
-As Bayesian networks are the most popular causal models and learning causal relations, rather than correlations, has increasingly gained popularity in statistics and machine learning in recent years \citep{scholkopf2019causality, luo2020causal}, various methods have been proposed to learn their structure \citep{constantinou2021, rios2021}.
-While recent advances permit Bayesian networks to scale to larger sizes, the task of calculating the marginal probability distribution of any observed subset of variables remains a fundamental problem in high dimensions for categorical variables.
-This task is essential in many statistical and scientific studies \citep{gelman1998}, in particular when dealing with missing data or hidden variables, which is a common issue in biological data analysis.
-As an example, Bayesian networks serve to characterize interactions between mutational profiles to provide patient stratification and clustering \citep{kuipers2018}.
-Given the wide array of genes that can be profiled, different studies generally focus on acquiring different sets of genes.
-In order to unify the datasets, one needs account for the missing data by computing the marginal probability of the observed variables.
+Bayesian networks are a valuable tool for modelling the underlying dependencies between random variables \citep{pearl1995} and for discovering causal relations \citep{spirtes2000,maathuis2009}.
+By visualizing the probabilistic relationships in a compact graphical form, Bayesian networks are widely employed across various disciplines, such as psychology \citep{van2017, moffa2017}, medicine \citep{mclachlan2020} and biology \citep{friedman2000,friedman2004}.
+As Bayesian networks are the most popular causal models and learning causal relations, rather than correlations, has increasingly gained popularity in machine learning and statistics in recent years \citep{scholkopf2019causality, luo2020causal}, various methods have been proposed to learn their structure \citep{heinze2018causal, constantinou2021, rios2021}.
+While recent advances permit Bayesian network sampling and structure learning to perform well for larger sizes \citep{kuipers2022efficient}, the task of inference of the marginal probability distribution of any observed subset of variables remains a fundamental problem in high dimensions for categorical variables.
+This task is essential in many statistical and scientific studies \citep{gelman1998}, in particular when dealing with missing data or hidden variables.